comp426-2022-fall/a99-team-08/docs/api_documentation.md

 does not exist, return the error "Account does not exist".
 If the password is incorrect, return the error "Incorrect password".
 Otherwise, set the session variable logged_in = true and redirect the user to /app/.

+### HTTP POST /app/change_team/
+Endpoint for changing teams.
+Changes the user's favorite team in the database.
+Redirects to /app/.

 ### HTTP POST /app/logout/
 Endpoint for deleting account.
 Sets the session variable logged_in = false and username = undefined.
 Redirects page to /login/.